aaronsaray/aaronsaray.com/README.md

 This sets the published date for the UI and for ordering.
 The command is `bp` which will give a list of items from the drafts folder.
 This functionality is provided by the `Blog Publish Draft.alfredworkflow` file.

+### Pushing to Production

+The jekyll site will be built to `_site` and then an rsync command will make sure the updated entries exist on the remote server.
+Notifications will be issued along the way.
+This is provided by the `Blog Update:Submit.alfredworkflow` file.

 ## Writing Standards